-The Director of Finance and Financial Controller have continued to review costs and significant savings have been found in staffing, and non-staffing areas such as cleaning, paper procurement, telecoms and waste disposal.
-This will continue to be an on-going process and will continue with the addition of Linden Lodge School to the Trust.
+The MAT CEO and Director of Finance have continued to review costs and significant savings have been found in staffing, and non-staffing areas such as gas and electricity, cleaning, paper procurement, photocopying, telecoms and waste disposal.
+This will continue to be an on-going process.